Weston, Florida • Primary-source summary

 If the City cannot commit to enforceable limits and verifiable public reporting, residents are being asked to accept an expanding surveillance capability on trust alone.

-• Written retention limits (a defined maximum retention period, with narrow, documented exceptions).
+A defined maximum retention period, with narrow, documented exceptions.

-• Clear access rules (who can search, under what justification, with documented approvals).
+Who can search, under what justification, with documented approvals.

-• Public transparency reports (annual reporting on access, usage, sharing, and retention).
+Annual reporting on access, usage, sharing, and retention.

-• Independent third-party audit focused on privacy and civil liberties (access controls, retention enforcement, sharing practices, compliance).
+Focused on privacy and civil liberties: access controls, retention enforcement, sharing practices, compliance.

 If the City believes this system is necessary, these are the minimum guardrails the public deserves.